Bidjigal: Bidjigal Reserve

 The Bidjigal Reserve is a 300 hectare corridor of protected public bushland along Darling Mills Creek, mostly lying within The Hills Shire.
 The Bidjigal clan have inhabited the area for at least 40 000 years.
 The rock overhangs and caves provided shelter, freshwater provided the opportunity for fishing, and the plants and animals were utilised for food, medicine and creating tools.
-In 1804 3,800 the Bidjigal reserve was included in 3,800 acres of land set aside by the Governor King as the Baulkham Hills Common, which was then given in 1818 to private individuals as land grants.
+In 1804 3,800 the Bidjigal reserve was included in 3,800 acres of land set aside by Governor King as the Baulkham Hills Common, which was then given in 1818 to private individuals as land grants.
 The area was named Excelsior Reserve, and the flora and fauna suffered from the introduction of foreign wildlife, such as foxes, clearing of the land by settlers for construction projects, and wildfires.
-One such project was the M2 Motorway, which was considered ‘environmentally controversial’ due to the destruction and disconnection of parts of the bushland.
-In 2004, an agreement was reached between the Indigenous population and the local council, whereby representatives of Darug descendants were included on a new board, and the park was renamed from Excelsior Reserve to Bidjigal, and the Native Title claim over the area was withdrawn.
+One such project was the M2 Motorway, which was considered 'environmentally controversial' due to the destruction and disconnection of parts of the bushland.
+In 2004, an agreement was reached between the Indigenous population and the local council, whereby representatives of Dharug descendants were included on a new board, and the park was renamed from Excelsior Reserve to Bidjigal, and the Native Title claim over the area was withdrawn.

 Sydney light rail construction

-The Bidjigal clan were part of a conflict between Aboriginal elders and the Federal Government regarding the construction of the Sydney light rail following the discovery of Indigenous artefacts on the construction site.
-Over 22 000 artefacts were found in a 100-metre-square area around the light rail’s proposed tram stabling yard in Randwick, including spearheads and cutting tools.
+The Bidjigal clan were part of a conflict between Aboriginal Elders and the Federal Government regarding the construction of the Sydney light rail following the discovery of Indigenous artefacts on the construction site.
+Over 22 000 artefacts were found in a 100-metre-square area around the light rail's proposed tram stabling yard in Randwick, including spearheads and cutting tools.
 Transport for NSW employed four Aboriginal groups to advise on cultural heritage following the discovery.
-Bidjigal elders claimed that paid consultants were chosen over the traditional owners in consultation, and that the consultants had a vested interest in the construction going ahead.
-Despite protest and an emergency heritage appeal under the federal ‘Aboriginal and Torres Strait Islander Heritage Protection Act’, construction went ahead.
+Bidjigal Elders claimed that paid consultants were chosen over the traditional owners in consultation, and that the consultants had a vested interest in the construction going ahead.
+Despite protest and an emergency heritage appeal under the federal 'Aboriginal and Torres Strait Islander Heritage Protection Act', construction went ahead.
 Federal Environment Minister Greg Hunt ultimately determined that the area did not satisfy a significant Aboriginal area, and denied an emergency stop work order.
 Over 21,000 artefacts were excavated and preserved, although thousands more were disturbed and destroyed by construction.
 The presence of objects such as weapons indicate the area was a site of conflict, marking a high probability of death occurring on the site.